 Bowelscan testing kits, distributed to over 100 pharmacy partners by in effect 35 Club Coordinators, are used for early detection of microscopic blood (an indicator of colorectal cancer, and possible other sources of bleeding).
-The program only runs from mid-April to early-June.
+The program only runs from mid-April to mid-June.

-New, simpler, hi-tech immunochemical testing kits are on sale from 1st to 31st May only.
+New, simpler, hi-tech immunochemical testing kits are on sale from 1st May to mid-June.
 They don't require preliminaries, and only two samples are needed on consecutive days, and mailed ASAP in a post-paid, pre-addressed envelope to the Sydney laboratory.